ayazhafiz/twoslash/CONTRIBUTING.md

 pnpm test --watch
 ```

 In the root of the repo to see how your changes affect the tests.
-Both `shiki-twoslash` and `remark-shiki-twoslash` uses a traditional unit-test style and `reamrk-shiki-twoslash` also contains an easy way to do integration-style tests where you add a markdown document to [`packages/remark-shiki-twoslash/test/fixtures`](packages/remark-shiki-twoslash/test/fixtures) and see the end result as a HTML file which you can inspect visually.
+Both `shiki-twoslash` and `remark-shiki-twoslash` uses a traditional unit-test style and `remark-shiki-twoslash` also contains an easy way to do integration-style tests where you add a markdown document to [`packages/remark-shiki-twoslash/test/fixtures`](packages/remark-shiki-twoslash/test/fixtures) and see the end result as a HTML file which you can inspect visually.

 These two dependencies also use TypeScript, you can validate all of the TypeScript via `pnpm build`.